Role of the group

 Thedescribe the role of the Executive Committee.

-Delivery areas and working groups
+Strategic areas and working groups

 Recent papers and publications are included here; older papers are available on the National Archives website.